prp-e/mann-e_book/src/README.md

 So everyone who has some level of enthusiasm for AI image generation and fine-tuning models, this book is for you.

 ## How to read this book.

+This book includes technical details of an AI program, so having a background in computer scinece or AI is necessary.
+Although I personally tried to keep things as simple as possible, because understanding the platform has a better outcome in users' minds.

+Everywhere a code snippet is shown, there will be a clear explanation of what is happening there.
+Each prompt and each technical word used here will be explained and there will be no worries if you are not an experienced expert in the field.